gnbond/GLUCC/docs/README.md

 ## 7.1. [kerry::packer](doxygen/classkerry_1_1packer.html)

 Construct binary protocol packets in C++ style, without needing `memcpy()` or unsafe pointer casts.
 Still a work in progress.
+This currently requires `is_insertable.hpp` but that can be fixed with a quick cut and paste.

 ## 7.2. james::unpacker